 For the privatisation of Urgent Care throughout the North East, click here

-For privatisation associated with the White Paper and Integrated Care Systems, click here
+For privatisation associated with the Health and Care Bill and Integrated Care Systems, click here

 For privatisation through wholly-owned subsidiary companies, click here

 For sale of NHS land and buildings, click here